rbong/pokered/README.md

 after every battle and fight them one more time with your Pokémon switched.

-The idea behind this hack is to provide a unique challenge to Red and Blue, especially forcing you not to fight with overtleveled teams or rely too heavily on one Pokémon.
+The idea behind this hack is to provide a unique challenge to Red and Blue, especially forcing you not to fight with overleveled teams or rely too heavily on one Pokémon.

 Here's how it works: